Efrén Herrera

 Efrén Herrera (born July 30, 1951) is a Mexican-American former football player who was a placekicker in the National Football League (NFL).
 He played college football for the UCLA Bruins and was selected in the seventh round of the 1974 NFL draft.
 Herrera played in the NFL for the Dallas Cowboys, Seattle Seahawks and Buffalo Bills.
 He also was a member of the Oklahoma Outlaws in the United States Football League (USFL).

-Early years
+Early life

 At age 15, Herrera's family moved to the United States from Guadalajara, Mexico.
 He attended La Puente High School and practiced soccer with no knowledge about football, until he was spotted kicking a basketball into a soccer goal.
 He eventually joined the football team, playing as a placekicker and safety.
 He also lettered in baseball, wrestling and track.

 College career

 Herrera accepted a football scholarship from the University of California, Los Angeles, where he was a placekicker for the football team and a forward/midfielder for the soccer team.

 In 1971, Herrera became a starter and against the University of Washington, he set the school record for made field goals (4) in one game.
 In the opening game of the 1972 season, he kicked the game-winning field goal, with 20 seconds left, in the 20–17 upset of two-time defending national champion Nebraska.
 In 1973, he broke the school's PATs attempted (64) and made (61) record.
 In 1974, he led the nation in kick scoring (84 points).

 During Herrera's career, the UCLA Bruins football team regularly finished among the leaders in the nation in scoring, which helped him leave as the school and NCAA career leader in scoring with 368 points (1971–1974).
 He also set the 7 career records including PATs attempted (127) and made (121).

 The UCLA soccer team also made it to the NCAA Finals in 1972 and 1973 while Herrera was a player, losing both years to Saint Louis.